boehsermoe/neo/README.md

-Yii 2 Neo4j Extension - Example
+Yii 2 Neo4j Extension Template
 ================================

 This project is a template with some examples, how to use the boehsermoe/yii2-neo4j extension.